TABLE OF CONTENTS

 If you believe you have a good legal claim, in common with many others in similar circumstances but without the resources to pay legal fees, we encourage you to reach out to us for a no-obligation assessment of your claim.

-Selected Class Action Cases
+Our Class Action Experience

 - Volkswagen Emissions Defeat Device Class Action: acting for owners of Volkswagen, Audi and Skoda vehicles regarding the installation of engine-controlling computer software which worked to defeat emissions testing by regulatory authorities.